Clear Lake City (Greater Houston): Parks and recreation

 The City of Houston operates the Sylvan Rodriguez Park on Clear Lake City Boulevard.
 In 1991 the city purchased a 111.46 acre property for $1,399,000.
 In 1999 the city appropriated $2.5 million to begin building the park.
 In 2001 the park received its current name.
 Bay Area Park is also home to an off leash dog park, which offers both small dog and large dog areas.
 It is located on Bay Area Blvd next to the University of Houston Clear Lake and the Armand Bayou Nature Center.

 The Clear Lake City Community Association, Inc. (CLCAA) operates the Kermet H. Applewhite Sports and Recreation Center at 16511 Diana Lane.
 The center includes an indoor heated pool, a fitness room, several outdoor pools, an air-conditioned gymnasium, and tennis courts.

 The Clear Lake Golf Course opened in 1963 and closed in 2005.
 It took up about 180 acre of land.
 The Clear Lake City Water Authority (CLCWA) took possession of the property.
 The CLCWA proposed a storm detention area and a dog park for the former property.

 Culture

 A number of cultural events occur in and near the community.
 The Bay Area Houston Ballet and Theatre group stages ballet and American musical theater performances.
-The Clear Lake Symphony offer performances each year from classical to "pops".
+The Clear Lake Symphony offers performances each year from classical to "pops".
 The Arts Alliance at Clear Lake, a group of 50 area arts organizations, regularly schedules arts exhibits, musical performances, and other arts programs.

 The Gulf Coast Film Festival annually showcases independent films from local, regional and international artists in various categories ranging from short films to documentaries.
 The Ballunar Festival is an annual hot-air balloon spectacular.
 The Wings over Houston Air Fest at Ellington Field offers air acrobatics by military and civilian pilots.